boz22/KindleDashboard/README.md

 #### Install Dependencies
 The required depedendencies are saved into [requirements.txt](requirements.txt) using *pip freeze > requirements.txt* To install all dependencies, run *pip install –r requirements.txt*

 ##### Some possible issues with dependencies
 There may be an issue when running the install of dependencies from the requirements.txt file.
 Namely, the **pkg-resources==0.0.0** might fail to install properly.
 The solution is to simply comment this one and run again.

 #### Run the server
+- Make sure you have your virtualenv active: *source env/bin/activate*
-Run the server using *python app.py*.
+- Run the server using *python app.py*.
+- To run the server in background *nohup python app.py &*

 #### Open Experimental Browser on Kindle
 *Note: The server that was started at the previous step should run in a location accessible from Kindle (e.g.: local network)*